 RV Accessory 8.
 Awning, Annexe and Matting

 An awning and or annexe provides shade and weather protection alongside an RV.
 They virtually double the amount of private space available to you.
 They may also help you to reduce RV weight!
-Instead of buying a 2-tonne caravan, why not buy a 1.5-tonne caravan and a decent annexe?
+Instead of buying a 2-tonne travel trailer, why not buy a 1.5-tonne travel trailer and a decent annexe?
 Put your table, chairs, cooking gear and even a portable toilet in the annexe – rather than as permanent fixtures in your RV.

-Instead of extra beds for occasional use in the caravan, have air beds for use in the annexe.
+Instead of extra beds for occasional use in the travel trailer, have air beds for use in the annexe.
 Doing so reduces RV weight and fuel consumption.
 It also makes towing safer and provides a private space at night.

 The only downside to most annexes is their use of heavy canvas and the need to keep them dry when stored.
 The polyester tent material used in some RV awnings, however, dries in minutes.

 Awning mats are now available which allow dirt to drop to the ground through a fine mesh.
 These mats also allow sunlight and water to filter through to the grass (if any) underneath.
 They are the only type of floor mat permitted in some parks.
 For a similar reason, tarpaulins are generally not permitted as ground covers – they tend to kill any grass below.

 Only the largest of RV owners can run air conditioning once away from a grid supply or generator.
 While not reducing the temperature, a lightweight 12-volt fan consumes little energy and has a substantial cooling effect.
 There is little to go wrong with them.
 They are not expensive – having two can create a pleasant circular breeze inside an RV.